Invisible Ears at Your Fingertips: Acoustic Eavesdropping via Mouse Sensors: Mic-E-Mouse Attack Design

 \subsection{Waveform Signal Filtering}

 It is important to note that environmental and sensor noise are a point of concern in our data collection scheme.
 Therefore, we implement a custom-tuned Wiener Filter adapted to the sensor noise introduced by having a high DPI setting.
 We collect 10-minute segments of the mouse jitter which are used to estimate the noise profile, and we couple the noise spectrum with the true spectrum of speech which we acquire from our selected datasets (see Sec~\ref{sec:datasets}).
+In real life scenarios, the attacker can obtain noise recordings by exploiting one of the methods discussed in Section \ref{sec:exploit} to collect data during times deep into the night when the user is expected to not be using the computer.
+If such information cannot be obtained, another alternative would be to tune the Wiener filter using the power spectral density of sections with the lowest overall signal energy as these are most likely the ones where the user is silent.
 By applying a Wiener filter, the attacker can efficiently increase the Signal-to-Noise Ratio (SNR) of the resulting waveform~\cite{wienerfilter, chenwiener}.